stackhpc/ansible-slurm-appliance/docs/production.md

   instances) it may be necessary to configure or proxy `chronyd` via an environment hook.

-- By default, the cookiecutter-provided OpenTofu configuration provisions two volumes and attaches them to the control node:
+- By default, the site OpenTofu configuration provisions two volumes and attaches them to the control node:
     - "$cluster_name-home" for NFS-shared home directories
     - "$cluster_name-state" for monitoring and Slurm data